 Why should I move to Northcrest?

-Life-Care is a unique concept that provides a crucial level of financial protection to safeguard against future medical expenses.
+Life-Care is a unique concept that provides a crucial level of financial protection to safeguard against future medical and cost of living expenses.
 Northcrest makes a huge commitment to everyone who moves here - that no matter what happens, we will be here to meet your physical and financial needs.

-When you come to Northcrest through independent living, you are guaranteed a home for the rest of your life.
+When you come to Northcrest through independent living, you are guaranteed to have a home and full life care for the rest of your life.
 If and when you move to the Health Center on a permanent basis, the monthly fee that you are paying for your apartment or townhome is the fee that follows you to the Health Center.
 The only addition to the monthly fee is a meal charge.

 With the rising cost of long-term health care, monthly costs for nursing care can quickly escalate to amounts in excess of $9,000 per month.
 Northcrest's Life-Care program offers protection from paying catastrophic long-term care expenses - freedom that empowers our residents to focus on living a full life after retirement.

 Northcrest also realizes that some people may outlive their assets.
 If that happens, the Life-Care commitment provides financial support to the resident.
 No one is ever asked to leave Northcrest because of a lack of funds.